cindywu/grobid/doc/Training-the-models-of-Grobid.md

 ## Train and evaluate

-The sub-project grobid-trainer is be used for training.
+The sub-project grobid-trainer is to be used for training.
 The training data is located under the grobid-trainer/resources folder, more precisely under `grobid/grobid-trainer/resources/dataset/*MODEL*/corpus/` where *MODEL* is the name of the model (so for instance, `grobid/grobid-trainer/resources/dataset/date/corpus/`).

 When generating a new model, a segmentation of data can be done (e.g. 80%-20%) between TEI files for training and for evaluating.
 This segmentation can be done following two manner: